dd9jn/rfc4880bis/crypto-refresh.md

   - a four-octet big-endian number that is the length of the hashed data from the Signature packet stopping right before the 0x04, 0xff octets.

     The four-octet big-endian number is considered to be an unsigned integer modulo 2\*\*32.

-- A V5 signature hashes the packet body starting from its first field, the version number, through the end of the hashed subpacket data and a final extra trailer.
-  Thus, the hashed fields are:

-  - the signature version (0x05),

-  - the signature type,

-  - the public-key algorithm,

-  - the hash algorithm,

-  - the hashed subpacket length,

-  - the hashed subpacket body,

-  - Only for document signatures (type 0x00 or 0x01) the following three data items are hashed here:

-    - the one-octet content format,

-    - the file name as a string (one octet length, followed by the file name),

-    - a four-octet number that indicates a date,

-  - the two octets 0x05 and 0xFF,

-  - a eight-octet big-endian number that is the length of the hashed data from the Signature packet stopping right before the 0x05, 0xff octets.

-    The three data items hashed for document signatures need to mirror the values of the Literal Data packet.
-For detached and cleartext signatures 6 zero octets are hashed instead.

 After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and placed at the end of the Signature packet.